ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 - `websubhub:Listener`: A listener end-point to which `websubhub:Service` could be attached.
 - `websubhub:Service`: An API service, which receives WebSub events.

+In addition to `websubhub:Listener` and `websubhub:Service`, `websubhub:HubClient` is available which could be used to notify content updates to the subscribers.

 ### 2.1.
 Listener

 The `websubhub:Listener` will opens the given port and attaches the provided `websubhub:Service` object to the given